llm-bible/llm-bible.github.io/_publications/li2023unlocking.markdown

 bibkey: li2023unlocking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.15014"}
-tags: ['Efficiency and Optimization', 'Distillation', 'Applications', 'Tools']
+tags: ['Applications', 'Tools', 'Efficiency and Optimization', 'Distillation']
 ---
 The temporal aspect is a significant dimension of our reality.
 We notice the challenge that large language models (LLMs) face when engaging in temporal